EventStacks/website/pages/posts/asyncapi-tooling-update-week-33.md

             description: Email of the user`}</CodeBlock>

 ## To that end
-Let me know what you wish to see from these updates, as I did not end up adding all [the individual commits as I did in the last update](/posts/asyncapi-tooling-update-1#full-changelog) but choose to only highlight certain features here now and to come.
-It of course does not cover all the changes, so I am trying to find a balance somewhere.

 In the end, thank you to everyone who contributes to AsyncAPI in any way you can :purple_heart: If you also want to help out but don't know where to begin, then join the [#11_how-to-contribute](https://asyncapi.slack.com/archives/C02FK3YDPCL) channel on Slack so we can help you any way we can :muscle: